 Spoiler alert: if you're doing brand marketing on social, only an Instagram business account will lead you to the top.
 The game is maturing at the speed of light, which means that social marketers increasingly need the right empowerment tools.

 If you're still resisting the biz profile, it's time to make the switch. 🧠

 Ok ok ok.
 We've been harping on about the importance of companies switching to an Instagram business account for some time.
 And it's not for naught: Instagram is the primary visual touchpoint of our times, and it's where most consumer businesses allocate the brunt of their marketing spend.
 All target markets live on Instagram and use it to discover what they consume and interact with, from shopping wishlists to choosing restaurants, activities, vacation destinations, hotels, celebrity news, the list is literally endless.

 We even recently declared Instagram to be the new brand homepage, seeing as user behavior has shifted from visiting a web browser to opening Insta to learn more about a company.
-In the wake of this new-yet-obvious concept, along with the commotion of early April's data drama, the benefits of switching to an Instagram business account are multiplying by the day.
+In the wake of April's Instagram API changes, the benefits of switching to an Instagram business account are multiplying by the day.
 Why not give yourself access to its benefits?

 That said, some folks are still struggling with the decision of committing to it.
 While rumors of crippling engagement have been plaguing biz accounts since their inception, we're here to confirm that these are just rumors indeed.
 No correlations have been found between identifying as a business and few user interactions.